Girls Venture Corps Air Cadets: Ducat-Amos Gliding Scholarships

 In 2007 six grants were awarded to GVCAC Cadets which enabled attendance on a weekend course at a local gliding club.
 The scholarships were named after Air Commandant Barbara Ducat-Amos CB RRC (1921–2008), Director of the Royal Air Force Nursing Service.

 Structure

 The headquarters is in Tinsley, South Yorkshire, east of the Tinsley Viaduct at junction 34 of the M1 motorway, off the Tinsley Roundabout at the start of the A631.
 The Meadowhall Centre is nearby to the west.

 Ranks

 Cadet ranks

-As well as learning new skills by working through the GVCAC syllabus, experienced cadets can be awarded a rank.
-The GVCAC allows its cadets to take on responsibility and leadership as non-commissioned Officers or NCOs.
+As well as learning new skills by working through the GVCAC syllabus, experienced cadets could have been awarded a rank.
+The GVCAC allowed its cadets to take on responsibility and leadership as non-commissioned Officers or NCOs.